Players

 Daniel Negreanu Poker Career and Struggles

 Negreanu’s natural talent for the game helped him quickly become one of the best players in the Toronto area.
-He was dominating the local games without almost breaking the sweat, but he had his goals set much higher.
+He was dominating the local games without almost breaking a sweat, but he had his goals set much higher.

 When he turned 21, Negreanu decided to move to Las Vegas, the gambling capital of the world, and test his metal there.